hsoft/webtop/README.md

 by Host, ordered by hit count.
 There's also the Path mode and the Referer mode which group hits differently.

+**Note:** Due to a recent refactoring, Path and Referer modes don't do anything (it didn't even work properly anyway).
+It will come back later.

 ## Keybindings

 * `q` - quit